 Tour Level Putter Fitting & Pro Putter Fitting

 A pro putter fitting is a unique concept.
 Firstly, there are pros and then there are pros.
 Are we discussing the top 125 in the Official World Golf Rankings or your local club pro?
 Whilst both are in the top percentile of golfers, most PGA professionals have never had a putter fitting and neither have many tour players had a putter fitting either.
 Take Tommy Fleetwood who, for a brief while, gamed an Odyssey 2-ball Blade he bought on eBay.
 We’re not saying this is a pattern for success… but rather a ‘Pro Putter Fitting’ is a bit of patter.
-It looks remarkably like putter fittings for the average player – essentially non-existant.
+It looks remarkably like putter fittings for the average player – essentially non-existent.

 Ultimate Putter Fitting Experience

-The ultimate putter fitting experience is a matter of opinion.
+The ultimate putter-fitting experience is a matter of opinion.
 By definition, ‘ultimate’ can mean basic or fundamental or being the best example of its kind.
 Either the bar is set low or incredibly high.
 There is no discernable explanation as to what this is or what is meant save for marketing purposes.

 Golf Club Fitting & Putter Fitting